Ilyes-Jamoussi/Ilyes-Jamoussi/README.md

 ## About Me

-I am a passionate software engineering student at Polytechnique Montreal, focused on developing innovative solutions through clean, efficient code.
-I enjoy tackling complex problems and building applications that make a meaningful impact.
+Software Engineering student at Polytechnique Montreal with a focus on developing efficient, scalable solutions.
+Experienced in full-stack development, algorithm design, and embedded systems programming.

-My expertise spans multiple programming languages and frameworks, with a particular interest in game development, algorithm optimization, and full-stack web applications.
+Specialized in game development, web applications, and robotics projects with strong problem-solving skills and attention to code quality.

 </td>
 <td width="40%">